coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/02.business-maps/28.extendedfieldinfo/item.md

 </map>
 ```

-Which defines that the autocomplete must show the "entityfield" followed by the list of "showfields" to the user while it permits them to search on the list of "searchfields" and then will fill in the "fillfields" with the values of the indicated record fields.
+This map defines that the autocomplete field must show the "entityfield" followed by the list of "showfields" to the user, while permitting them to search on the list of "searchfields," and then filling in the "fillfields" with the values of the indicated record fields.

-or like this for a multioptional autocomplete field:
+Alternatively, if we want to configure a multioptional autocomplete field, we could use a map like this one:

 ```xml
 <map>